|

 The first

-"Supervisors," actually the Carroll
+"Supervisors," actually the Carroll County

-Police, met March 11, 1834,
+Board of Police, met March

-in the home of George W. Green.
-They were: Daniel W. McEachern,
+11, 1834, in the home of George W. Green.
+They were: Daniel W.

-Thomas Matthews, Edmunds G. Whitehead, Woodward Applewhite,
+McEachern, Thomas Matthews, Edmunds G. Whitehead, Woodward Applewhite, and

-and John Rodgers.
+John Rodgers.
 These men appointed local planters, businessmen, etc., as

 overseers to build the early roads of the country.
 There is no record of how

 long these men kept their office, not of who followed.
-The Mississippi
+The Mississippi Constitution of 1890 fixed the

-Constitution of 1890 fixed the term for County
+term for County

 Officials at four